LOADING ...

 I, ah, I really should say - I do not direct these remarks against the vast army of folk song lovers, but merely against that peculiar hard core who seem to equate authenticity with artisti

-Oh, one more thing. one of the more important aspects of folk singing is audience participation, and this happens to be a good song for group singing. so if any of you feel like joining i
+Oh, one more thing. one of the more aspects of public folk singing is audience participation, and this happens to be a good song for group singing. so if any of you feel like joining i

 rickety-tickety-tin,

-About a maid I'll sing a
+About a maid sing a song

 Who didn't have her long.

-She did of them in.
+She did ev'ryone of in.

 One in a fit of pique,